Five Good Covers presents five cross-genre reinterpretations of an oft-covered song.

 The Isley Brothers – Fire and Rain (James Taylor cover)

 Meet the finest cover of “Fire and Rain” ever recorded.
 We’ve written about the Isley Brothers 1971 version of “Fire and Rain” before, but facts are facts: it can never be lauded enough.
 The song begins with a haunting, almost funereal intro, with a line from the as-yet-unheard chorus being eerily chanted in the background as Ronald Isley’s haunted voice echoes over the top.
 Things churn ominously for an entire minute and a half, and then BOOM, like a train suddenly emerging from a dark tunnel into bright daylight, Ronald belts out “I always thought!” and the song is revealed in its familiar form.
-It’s an absolutely stunning cover, and comes damn near close to eclipsing the original.
+It’s an absolutely stunning cover, and it comes damn near close to eclipsing the original.

 John Wesley Ryles – Fire and Rain (James Taylor cover)